varjakw/Forecaster/README.md

 document
 - Simply updating the value of a JavaScript variable will cause the ‘linked’ HTML variables to ‘React’ or automatically update

+Vue automatically tracks JavaScript state changes
+- efficiently updates the DOM using a virtual DOM